Un ponte per anne frank

 Article written by Sofia Domino - with the permission of The International Holocaust Remembrance Alliance.

-The International Holocaust Remembrance Alliance (IHRA) touched my heart.
-I believe that what they do, their work, their mission and their programs are very inspirational.
+Remembrance Alliance (IHRA) touched my heart.
+I believe that what they do,

 This is why I want to share with you some information about them today.
 IHRA is an intergovernmental body whose purpose is to place political and social leaders’ support behind the need for Holocaust education, remembrance and research both nationally and internationally.